fiit-ba/NFTAA/nftaa_solidity/README.md

-# Sample Hardhat Project
+# NFTAA Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a Hardhat use case for NFTAA.
+It comes with a sample contract which was extended, a test for the contracts, and a script that deploys contracts.

 Try running some of the following tasks: